ILIAS-eLearning/ILIAS/src/UI/README.md

   as possible?
 Could we generate tests from comments directly?
 How would one do that?
 * Should the UI elements be immutable? (currently the tests say yes)
+* It does not seem to make sense to implement to_html_string on Counter, as we never render a counter on its own.
+What to do about that?

 ## ToDos: